harness/developer-hub/release-notes/continuous-delivery.md

 -  Fixed an issue where command execution logs were incomplete even though the pipeline ran successfully.
 This issue was observed when using Command steps in SSH or WinRM deployments.
 (CDS-74042, ZD-46904)

+- Fixed a Nexus Artifact issue where a fetch would time out when a single group contained more than 50 artifacts.
+(CDS-73884, ZD-45052, ZD-47206)

 - Fixed an issue where the Override Image Connector did not properly configure the image path in the container step.
 This issue has been resolved.
 The Override Image Connector now correctly configures the image path, including the hostname.
 (CDS-73727, ZD-43089, ZD-46916, ZD-47578, ZD-47716)

 - Fixed an issue where WinRM deployments would not honor the configured timeout.
 For example, the step would time out out by default in 30 minutes even when the configured timeout was 1 day.
 Now, the WinRM session timeout will be set to maximum of step timeout configured and 30 minutes.
 (CDS-73641, ZD-46904, ZD-48180)